hanchon-live/docs/_posts/2021-05-09-landing-with-styled-components-and-react-bootstrap.md

     }
 }
 ```
-In the Browser we should see something like this:
+In the browser you should see something like this:
 {% include figure image_path="/assets/posts/landing-page/styledRow.jpeg" alt="styled Row" caption="" %}

+### Style Image with styled-components

 Let's create the style for our image.

+- Create a constant.
+The name must be capitalize.
+We are going to pass a string value to the styled function.

 ```javascript
 const StyledImage = styled(Image)`{
     max-width: 100%;